 Coast is Clear Jacket Venting

-consisting of a pair of vertical
+consisting of a pair of vertical water-resistant-type (unbranded)

-solid polyester material, so this does allow any air
+polyester material, so this does allow any air that enters to

-spread very wide, so not all that much air flows in.
+very wide, so not all that much air flows in.
 A large horizontal

 but not extraordinary.

 jacket is worn this way (without the water-resistant liner,

-of course), it definitely flows more air than a
+of course), it definitely flows more air than a jacket without

+than opaque.
 This allows air to pass right through the shell

 riding a motorcycle without a windscreen.